Duško Todorović: Ultimate Fighting Championship

-Most of his 2020 were spent trying to arrange a UFC debut against John Phillips but this contest was cancelled three times due to the COVID-19 pandemic.
+Most of his 2020 was spent trying to arrange a UFC debut against John Phillips but this contest was cancelled three times due to the COVID-19 pandemic.
 Todorović was scheduled to face Phillips on 21 March 2020 at UFC Fight Night: Woodley vs. Edwards.
 Due to the COVID-19 pandemic travel bans, the bout was moved to Cage Warriors 113 but was later on removed from the card due to Todorović's travel restrictions.
 Todorović was expected to face Phillips on 16 July 2020 at UFC Fight Night: Kattar vs. Ige.
 On 8 July Todorović pulled out due to a potential medical issue.

 Todorović finally made his UFC debut against Dequan Townsend on October 4, 2020, at UFC on ESPN: Holm vs. Aldana.
 He won the fight via technical knockout in round two.
 This win earned him the Performance of the Night bonus.

 Todorović faced fellow DWCS alumni Punahele Soriano on January 16, 2021, at UFC on ABC: Holloway vs. Kattar.
 He lost for the first time in his career, getting TKO'd by Soriano at the end of the first round.

-As the last fight of his contract, Todorović was scheduled to face Maki Pitolo on June 5, 2021, at UFC Fight Night: Rozenstruik vs. Sakai.
+As the last fight of his contract, Todorović was scheduled to face Maki Pitolo on June 5, 2021, at UFC Fight Night 189.
 However, two weeks ahead of the bout, Pitolo had to pull out for unknown reasons and was replaced by Gregory Rodrigues.
 He lost the bout via unanimous decision.

 The bout between Pitolo and Todorović was rescheduled on December 4, 2021, at UFC on ESPN 31.
 He won the fight via technical knockout in round one.